Aristarchus Of Samos: Biography Of The Author Of The Heliocentric Theory

 We do not know of any person before Aristarchus of Samos who wondered if this was really so.
 According to records, this astronomer originally from the island of Samos and living in Alexandria was the first to postulate the theory that it is the earth that rotates around the sun, and not the other way around.

-You may be interested: Jean-François Lyotard: Biography of This French Philosopher
+You may be interested: Aaron Beck: Biography of the Creator of Cognitive-behavioral Therapy

 With such an idea, Aristarchus challenged the conventions of his time; his hypothesis, which he attempted to prove through elaborate calculations, was not accepted and geocentrism continued to prevail in astronomical studies until well into the 15th century.